artisan-roaster-scope/artisan/_docs/06-properties.md

 Menu: `Roast` >> `Properties`

 Under the Roast Properties, you can input many parameters for your current batch and you can choose a prior roast profile to run in the background.
 What you enter here may end up as part of the Summary dialog box which can be printed for your labels.
-There is a tab called Setup which contains basic information including the Organzation Name, Operator Name, Machine Model and Size, Heating Method and Drum Speed.
+There is a tab called Setup which contains basic information including the Organization Name, Operator Name, Machine Model and Size, Heating Method and Drum Speed.
 Fill this out first.